40843245/Python_Tutorial/Object/OOP/Inheritence/MRO/mro.md

 For a class, the order of the class inherits to is called MRO (Multiple Resolution Order).

-MRO decides the priority the compilers find for a identifier when needed.
+MRO decides the priority the compiler finds for a identifier when needed.

+When the compiler finds for a identifier?
+When you use the identifier.

+## How to get the MRO of a class?

+In Python, you don't have to implement it

+since there is a builit-in method and attribute in Python.

+F.__mro__

+and

+F.mro()

+To get a tuple type,

+F.__mro__

+To get a list type,

+F.mro()

 ## Example
 ### Example 1